Bac Ha Sunday Market Northern Vietnam

 I wandered off to the food stalls and was mesmerized by watching them make the famous Vietnamese soups.
 A few noodles and meat boiled in a broth, add some herbs and a pinch of spice to it and you’ve got a meal in about 2 minutes.
 I watched the locals slurp down bowls after bowls – all with chopsticks.

 One of the local soup vendors caught me watching and motioned for me to come over to his stall and try some.
 I decided to bite.
 I went closer and examined what he was making.
-There were a couple of platters of meat sitting out – one was some kind of intestine, the other was some kind of white meat.
+There were a couple of platters of meat sitting out – one was some kind of intestine, and the other was some kind of white meat.
 I watched him make up soup with the intestine for someone else.
-I was quickly analyzing my hunger in accordance with my risk taking desire.
-I was making a list of all of the various sicknesses and bacteria I could ingest by eating at the local soup stall and I decided that I felt like a rebel today.
+I quickly analyzed my hunger in accordance with my desire to take risks.
+I was making a list of all of the various sicknesses and bacteria I could ingest by eating at the local soup stall, and I decided that I felt like a rebel today.

-I took a seat and pointed at the white meat and he started preparing!
-I honestly have no idea what some of the spices were that he threw in it – but I proceeded with excitement to be eating with the locals!
-He gave me a couple of chopsticks from what looked like a dirty pile and I decided to put them in my soup first in hopes that the hot water would kill whatever bacteria was on them.
-I dug in – it was wonderful of course!
-The guy was happy to see that I liked it so he poured me a small glass of rice wine to have with my soup (I guess I passed the ‘test’).
+I took a seat and pointed at the white meat, and he started preparing!
+I honestly have no idea what some of the spices he threw in it, but I proceeded with excitement to eat with the locals!
+He gave me a couple of chopsticks from what looked like a dirty pile, and I decided to put them in my soup first in hopes that the hot water would kill whatever bacteria was on them.
+I dug in – it was wonderful, of course!
+The guy was happy to see that I liked it, so he poured me a small glass of rice wine to have with my soup (I guess I passed the ‘test’).
 The rice wine pretty much tasted like jet fuel.
 However – I also figured that the jet fuel would certainly kill off any potential bacteria – so I enjoyed every drop of it!

 Eating local at the Bac Ha Sunday Market Northern Vietnam